San Diego Hit and Run Lawyers

 - Gross vehicular manslaughter.
 If the prosecution believes that you acted in a very reckless manner, they may decide to charge you with gross vehicular manslaughter.
 If convicted, your driver’s license will be suspended and you will face 4 to 10 years in state prison.

 If you have been charged with hit-and-run and are seeking competent legal counsel to defend you in a court of law, our San Diego criminal defense attorneys can help.
-Please call our offices today to arrange a free initial consultation where we can sift through whatever information you have and discuss in detail the events leading up to you being charged.
+Please call our offices today at (760) 630-2000 to arrange a free initial consultation where we can sift through whatever information you have and discuss in detail the events leading up to you being charged.
 We will answer your questions and render an opinion on the best course of action to successfully defend you.
 Contact us now.